tensorflow/fold/tensorflow_fold/g3doc/cc/ClassWeaver.md

-Overwrites this Weaver from the string (a serialized WeaverMessage.)
+Overwrites this Weaver from the string (a serialized `WeaverMessage`.)

 Returns true unless an error occurs during deserialization.
 If an error occurs, returns false and sets the error string.
 In the event an error occurs, no guarantees are made about the Weaver &apos;s future behavior.

-WARNING: does almost no checking as to whether the contents of serialized_weaver are valid.
+WARNING: does almost no checking as to whether the contents of `serialized_weaver` are valid.

 <a name="tensor_idx_t_tensorflow_fold_Weaver_MaxDepth"></a>
 #### `tensor_idx_t tensorflow::fold::Weaver::MaxDepth() const`